- DR. SIDNEY A. McPHEE: President

-Oppmann also teaches Media Writing as an adjunct professor of journalism in MTSU's College of Media and Entertainment and, in that role, serves as editor of APME News, the quarterly magazine of the Associated Press Media Editors association.
+Oppmann also teaches Media Writing as an adjunct professor of journalism in MTSU's College of Media and Entertainment.
+In that role, he serves as editor of APME News, the quarterly magazine of the Associated Press Media Editors association.
 He was appointed an APME Regent in 2015 for his service to the association.

 Oppmann spent more than 25 years as a reporter, editor or executive for newspapers in seven states.
 He was president and publisher of Gannett Tennessee’s media groups in Murfreesboro (The Daily News Journal) and Clarksville (The Leaf-Chronicle) and was a vice president for The Tennessean in Nashville.
 A 1985 graduate of the University of Kentucky, Oppmann was a reporter for The Orange County Register in Santa Ana, Calif.; the Lexington (Ky.)
 Herald-Leader and The Knoxville News-Sentinel.
 He worked as an editor at the Herald-Leader, The Houston Post, The Cincinnati Enquirer, the Montgomery (Ala.)
 Advertiser and The Post-Crescent in Appleton, Wis., where he also served as the newspaper’s general manager.

 Oppmann was honored as best columnist in 2004 by the Wisconsin Newspaper Association and Gannett's national journalism competition.
 He was named one of Gannett's top 15 newsroom supervisors in 1995 and 2000; 10 top executive editors in 2005; and top three publishers in 2008.
 He was among the inaugural class of honorees in the Nashville Business Journal's Chief Marketing Officer Awards in 2013 and was again recognized by NBJ in 2014.
-He serves on advisory boards for MTSU’s College of Media and Entertainment and MTSU’s Confucius Institute; and the University of Kentucky’s journalism alumni association.
+He serves on advisory boards for MTSU’s College of Media and Entertainment; MTSU’s Confucius Institute; and the University of Kentucky’s journalism alumni association.

 Bruce Petryshak serves as MTSU's Vice President for Information Technology and Chief Information Officer.